Fast-HotStuff: A Fast and Resilient HotStuff Protocol: System Model and Preliminaries

 \textbf{Quorum Certificate (QC) and Aggregated QC.} A block $B$'s quorum certificate (QC) is proof that more than $2n/3$ nodes (out of $n$) have voted for this block.
-A QC comprises an aggregated signature or threshold (from $n-f$ signatures from distinct replicas ) built by signing block hash in a specific view.
-A block is certified when its QC is received and certified blocks' freshness is ranked by their view numbers.
+A QC comprises an aggregated signature or threshold (from $n-f$ signatures from distinct replicas) built by signing block hash in a specific view.
+A block is certified when its QC is received, and certified blocks' freshness is ranked by their view numbers.
 In particular, we refer to a certified block with the highest view number that a node knows as the \emph{latest/highest} certified block.
-The latest $QC$ a node knows is called $highQC$.
-Different replicas may have different $highQC$s.
-A node keeps track of $QC$s for each block and keeps updating the $highQC$ as new blocks get certified.
+The latest $QC$ a node knows is called $highQC$ (in HotStuff).
+Fast-HotStuff considers a global view for $highQC$ to avoid the additional round.
+Therefore, $highQC$ in Fast-HotStuff is the latest $QC$ held by the majority of replicas or the $QC$ with the higher view than the latest $QC$ held by the majority of replicas.
+The block proposal includes the $highQC$ as well as the proof of $highQC$ within itself.
 It should be noted that unlike classic BFT in HotStuff and Fast-HotStuff the $QC$ is also used to point to the parent block.
 An aggregated $QC$ or $AggQC$ is simply a vector built from a concatenation of $n-f$ or $2f+1$ $QCs$.

 \textbf{Block and Block Tree.} Clients send transactions to primary, who then batch transactions into blocks.
-Block data structure also has a field that it uses to point to its parent.
+A block also has a field that it uses to point to its parent.
 In the case of HotStuff and Fast-HotStuff, a $QC$ (which is built from $n-f$ votes) is used as a pointer to the parent block.
 Every block except the genesis block must specify its parent block and include a QC for the parent block.
 In this way, blocks are chained together.
 As there may be forks, each replica maintains a block tree (referred to as $blockTree$) of received blocks.
-Two blocks $B_{v+1}$ and $B_{v+2}$ are conflicting if they neither $B_{v+1}$ is predecessor or ancestor to the block $B_{v+2}$, nor $B_{v+2}$ is predecessor or ancestor to the block $B_{v+1}$.
+Two blocks $B_{v+1}$ and $B_{v+2}$ are conflicting if neither $B_{v+1}$ is predecessor nor ancestor to the block $B_{v+2}$, nor $B_{v+2}$ is predecessor or ancestor to the block $B_{v+1}$.
 But conflicting blocks have a common predecessor block ($B_{v}$ in this case).
-The parent block $B_{v}$ is the vertex of the fork as shown in Figure \ref{fig:Conflicting blocks}.
+The parent block $B_{v}$ is the vertex of the fork, as shown in Figure \ref{fig:Conflicting blocks}.